Okprime/Stably/README.md

-A brief wiki for the application can be found here https://github.com/Okprime/Stably.wiki.git
+A brief wiki for the application can be found in the Wiki tab

 # stably-client